 Scholarship in the fields of comparative corporate governance and internationally oriented securities law reflected the fin de siecle aura of Pax Americana.
-To illustrate, in this section I briefly consider three of the most important debates in the field at the time: Issuer Choice, Law and Finance, and Convergence.
-My point here is emphatically not to criticize this literature, or the scholars who contributed to it.
+To illustrate, in this section, I briefly consider three of the most important debates in the field at the time: Issuer Choice, Law and Finance, and Convergence.
+My point is emphatically not to criticize this literature, or the scholars who contributed to it.
 Scholarship naturally draws upon and reflects the world in which it is produced, and it is easy to point out faulty assumptions and analytical blind spots with the benefit of hindsight.
 I reflect on these debates here simply to highlight the (in hindsight, quite stark) absence of concern for the ways in which global rivalries or political risks could affect global corporate activity and undermine regulatory cooperation among nations.

 A. Issuer Choice: In the internationally oriented securities law literature in the late 1990s and early 2000s, scholars quarreled over the relative merits of the U.S. mandatory information disclosure regime versus some form of "issuer choice" - the notion that companies issuing securities in the U.S. capital markets should be granted greater freedom in the selection of the governing regulatory regime.
 Roberta Romano advocated a "market approach" to securities regulation, under which a foreign issuer of securities in the U.S. capital markets would have the ability to select either the regulatory regime of the U.S or its home country.
-Part of the attraction of this approach, Romano argued, was that it is "more respectful of other nation's policy decisions."
-In her view, "[r]ather than harmonization of national securities regimes, the universal application of the market approach should be the goal of international securities regulation."
-Perhaps the most far-reaching of issuer choice proposals was put forward by Stephen Choi and
+Part of the attraction of this approach, Romano argued, was that it is "more respectful of other nation's policy decisions."11 In her view, "[r]ather than harmonization of national securities regimes, the universal application of the market approach should be the goal of international securities regulation."12 Perhaps the most far-reaching of issuer choice proposals was put forward by Stephen Choi and Andrew Guzman.
+Under their concept of "portable reciprocity," "[r]ather than requiring that companies adhere to the regime of their home country, companies would be allowed to select the regime of any country of their choosing.
+To the extent that an issuer disliked the regulations of a particular regime, they could simply choose another country's regime."13 On the other side of the debate, scholars such as Merritt Fox argued that, in comparison to the prevailing U.S. regulatory regime, information disclosures under a regime of issuer choice would be inadequate to protect U.S. investors.14

-&lt;sup>9 Corporate and securities law scholars were hardly the only sophisticated observers to misestimate the impact of globalization, and particularly, the rise of China, on economics and international relations.
+9 Corporate and securities law scholars were hardly the only sophisticated observers to misestimate the impact of globalization, and particularly, the rise of China, on economics and international relations.
 See, e.g., AARON L. FRIEDBERG, GETTING CHINA WRONG (2022).

-&lt;sup>10 See, e.g., Roberta Romano, Empowering Investors: A Market Approach to Securities Regulation, 107 YALE L.J.
+10 See, e.g., Roberta Romano, Empowering Investors: A Market Approach to Securities Regulation, 107 YALE L.J.
 2359 (1998); Stephen J. Choi & Andrew T. Guzman, The Dangerous Extraterritoriality of U.S. Securities Law, 17 Nw J. Int'l L. & Bus.
 207 (1996).